Showing is a biosecurity risk

 If you purchase animals from a sale barn and bring them to your

-farm, make sure you keep them separate from the rest of your
+farm, be sure to keep them separate from the rest of your

 flock.
 Separate barns and pastures for sale barn animals will